solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_00_Intro_PostgreSQL.md

 ### On-premises

 PostgreSQL is a cross-platform offering, and corporations can utilize their on-premises hardware to deploy highly-available PostgreSQL configurations.
-PostgreSQL on-premises deployments are highly configurable, but they require significant upfront hardware capital expenditure and have the disadvantages of hardware/OS maintenance.
+PostgreSQL on-premises deployments are highly configurable, but they require upfront hardware capital expenditure and have the disadvantages of hardware/OS maintenance.

 One benefit to choosing a cloud-hosted environment over on-premises configurations is there are no significant upfront costs.
 Organizations can choose to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
 Maintenance, OS software updates, security, and support all fall into the responsibility of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.